vnt-github/cs238p/lectures/4_calling_conventions.md

 - needs convention: what gets saved by the callee and caller.
     - caller saved: EAX, ECX & EDX so callee function is free to use them.
     - rest(like EBX) are calee saved: ie. if calee function uses it then it need push into stack and pop later to restore their original values.
+        - this is done in the context switch mechanism.